 And of course, there are partnerships such as the agreements it has struck with the payment services platform, Bango, and the digital marketing agency Interarrows, which is taking Airnow into Japan.

 While traditional bricks and mortar businesses have struggled as the coronavirus lockdown has stifled economic activity, Airnow is positively flourishing (though Marcella appears somewhat abashed by the firm’s fortunate predicament).

 Its workforce was mainly home-based before the outbreak, while the move to a more restricted, sedentary lifestyle has seen an upturn in demand for smartphone and tablet applications.

 Conducting meetings online saw a predictable surge in demand for Zoom last summer, though the number is staggering with a month on month 751% increase in downloads via Apple, according to Airnow’s own data, with face-to-face social network app, House Party, with downloads on the Google Play store up 1,500%.

 “We have seen in the last four or five weeks a massive upturn in traffic and that traffic, in turn, has resulted in an increase in our revenues, which are fully automated,” said Marcella.
 “So, we are in a lot better position than many companies.”

 Airnow’s year has been one of value creation.
 Its shares were delisted at 17.2p and funds were raised subsequently at 26.8p.
-After a one-for-five share consolidation they are now worth 134p each.
+After a one-for-five share consolidation they were valued in summer 2020 at 134p each.

-With 80mln shares in circulation, the firm is currently worth 107mln.
+With 80mln shares in circulation, that made the firm worth £107mln.
 Where it goes from there is anyone’s guess given the febrile state of the markets; however, those looking for a corona-resistant investment could do far worse than look at Airnow.